100% terminal examination

 - 9-1 100%

-- Mrs Y Hallett – Subject Leader: French
+- Mrs Y Hallett – Subject Leader (French): Teacher of French and Mandarin

-- Mrs M McMillan – Subject Leader: Spanish
+- Mrs M McMillan – Subject Leader (Spanish): Teacher of Spanish and French.

 The Henry Beaufort School has strong international links and many partnerships worldwide.
 See our International Links page for more information.